Hawking area law in quantum gravity

 Finally, the first term in \Eq{final} must maintain the sign of the NEC, that is, the inverse nonlocal operator must preserve positivity of $T_{\mu\nu}k^\mu k^\nu$.
 This implies that the operator $\cP^{-1}(\B)$ should have a positive spectral density.
 Again, this is trivial in NLQG, where the inverse of \Eq{PNLQG} is entire and positive.
 The FQG case is more complicated and we do not solve it here.
-The inverse of \Eq{Pfqg} is proportional to the Green's function $[\cP(\B)\B]^{-1}$, which has a spectral representation in terms of complex-conjugate pairs with a certain spectral density $\rho(s)$ \cite{Calcagni:2026sfx}.
-This continuum of modes is made purely virtual at all orders in perturbation theory via the Anselmi--Piva prescription \cite{Anselmi:2017yux,Anselmi:2017lia,Anselmi:2018bra,Anselmi:2019rxg,Anselmi:2021hab,Anselmi:2022toe,Anselmi:2025uzj,Anselmi:2025uda} and the classical dynamics is obtained by integrating out the virtual modes from the \emph{interim} action \Eq{nqg} \cite{Anselmi:2018bra,Anselmi:2019rxg,Anselmi:2025uda}.
-The signature of $\rho(s)$ in the \emph{interim} system does not directly connect with the positivity condition in the classicized one, and the calculation of the classicized dynamics of FQG is left for the future.
+The inverse of \Eq{Pfqg} is proportional to the Green's function $[\cP(\B)\B]^{-1}$, which was calculated in \cite{Briscese:2026jcf,Calcagni:2026sfx}.
+Removing the pole in zero from that expression, one gets the spectral representation of $\cP^{-1}(\B)$, \ben \frac{1}{\cP(\B)}\sim 1+\B\int_0^{+\infty}\rmd s\,\frac{\rho(s)}{s^2+(\lst^2\B)^2}\,, \een which should be applied to \Eqq{final}.
+The right-hand side is the superposition of complex-conjugate pairs with a certain spectral density $\rho(s)$ \cite{Calcagni:2026sfx}.
+Such continuum of modes is made purely virtual at all orders in perturbation theory via the Anselmi--Piva prescription \cite{Anselmi:2017yux,Anselmi:2017lia,Anselmi:2018bra,Anselmi:2019rxg,Anselmi:2021hab,Anselmi:2022toe,Anselmi:2025uzj,Anselmi:2025uda} and the classical dynamics is obtained by integrating out the virtual modes from the \emph{interim} action \Eq{nqg} \cite{Anselmi:2018bra,Anselmi:2019rxg,Anselmi:2025uda}.
+The sign of $\rho(s)$ in the \emph{interim} system does not directly connect with the positivity condition in the classicized one, and the calculation of the classicized dynamics of FQG is left for the future.

 These conclusions do not rely too strongly on the NEC.
 The area theorem can be generalized and the NEC relaxed to weaker conditions allowing for a certain amount of negative energies, such as an averaged NEC \cite{Lesourd:2017hzs} or a negative, finite lower bound on the energy \cite{Kontou:2023ntd}.
 The latter places a bound on the evaporation rate (hence on the area decrease rate) of semiclassical black holes \cite{Kontou:2023ntd}.
-Weakening of the sign bound on the energy does not help nonlocal theories much because the problematic terms in \Eqq{final} can in principle cross any such finite bound by an arbitrarily larger contribution.
+Weakening the sign bound on the energy does not help nonlocal theories much because the problematic terms in \Eqq{final} can in principle cross any such finite bound by an arbitrarily larger contribution.